 What is escape of water?

-Escape of water is a term used to describe water which leaks from a tank, apparatus or pipe.
-In some cases, escape of water can cause irreparable damage to historic buildings.
+Escape of water is a term used to describe water that leaks from a tank, apparatus, or pipe.
+In some cases, the escape of water can cause irreparable damage to historic buildings.

-The most common cause of escape of water tends to be deterioration of the pipework, sometimes due to freezing temperatures.
-It’s therefore good practice to check your pipes (especially external pipes) before the onset of winter.
+The most common cause of water escape is deterioration of the pipework, which can sometimes occur due to freezing temperatures.
+It’s good practice to check your pipes (especially external pipes) before the onset of winter.
 Some areas to consider in your checks include:

 - running overflow pipes, which are indicative of plumbing faults.